Platform policies

 XRC team members will never:

-5 What Level 3 verifiers will never do
+5 What verified contributors will never do

 6 If someone demands money